-It is an umbrella of three components
+It is an umbrella of three components.

 Data Science Life Cycle

 • Business Understanding – It is the complete understanding of the business requirement and its specifications in the correct context.
 It should answer each and every possible business domain question in the correct context.
-It should classify the specifications depending upon their context for easy design and processing.
+It should classify the specifications depending on their context for easy design and processing.
 Any anomaly should be detected at this stage.

 • Data Mining – This is the stage where data is gathered related to the business requirements.
 Finding the right data takes time and effort.
 We should query the source of the data.
-If the data is in the database, the job becomes simpler else we need to scrape web pages for data.
+If the data is in the database, the job becomes simpler.
+Else we need to scrape web pages for data.

 • Predictive Modelling – It is at this stage that Machine Learning finally comes into the picture.
-A good model is not that just trains its model and is obsessive over the accuracy but also applies statistical methods to test that the outcomes from the model are accurate.
+A good model is not that just trains its model and is obsessed over the accuracy but also applies statistical methods to test that the outcomes from the model are accurate.

 Applications of Data Science

-• Healthcare – With a large volume of useful clinical databases flowing in by virtue of Data Science, medical practitioners are able to diagnose disease faster and come up with advance researches.
+• Healthcare – With a large volume of useful clinical databases flowing in by virtue of Data Science, medical practitioners are able to diagnose disease faster and come up with advanced researches.
 New treatment options are being explored for existing and newfound diseases.

 • Cyber Security – Data Science and Machine Learning can be used to detect thousands of new malware on a daily basis and protect your system from any cyber threat.